 If you've never been on a mandarinfish dive before, it's well worth it.
 And this is just one of many astonishing underwater experiences you are likely to have on a diving trip in the Lembeh Strait ...

-On one dive at TK 3 we swam down the black sand slope and within only a few seconds our dive guide had located our first frogfish - this one was a yellow hairy frogfish, looking rather like a worn out tennis ball.
+On one dive at TK 3 we swam down the black sand slope and within only a few seconds our guide had located our first frogfish - this one was a yellow hairy frogfish, looking rather like a worn out tennis ball.
 We saw more - an orange striated frogfish and a huge orange painted frogfish, a perfect camouflage for the sponges in which it hid.

 At Rojos we followed a mimic octopus for about 15 minutes whilst it went through its mimicking repertoire.
 Soon after we saw a flamboyant cuttlefish waddling across the sand.
 On the same 45 minute dive we found a smooth seahorse, dwarf pipefish, a flying gurnard, a juvenile white sole, an osculated flounder, countless species of nudibranchs and shrimps.
 This is no exaggeration.
-This is the beauty of diving in the Lembeh Strait - a non-stop muck diving adventure with rare sea creatures.
+This is the beauty of the Lembeh Strait - a non-stop muck diving adventure with rare sea creatures.

-Dive conditions during my stay in September were fair.
+Dive conditions during my trip in September were fair.
 The visibility was quite low at 5-10m, water temperature was 25-28°C. However, the weather was sunny for the most part and air temperatures were around 30°C. Surface conditions were very calm.

 I was diving with Nomad Adventure Divers (or Nomads or NADs, as they also known).
-Their standard dive day is to make 2 dives each morning, an afternoon dive, night dive, and 'mandarin' dive if requested.
+Their standard day is to make 2 scuba dives each morning, an afternoon and a night dive, and 'mandarin' dive if requested.
 Nitrox can be provided by the resort and, to take advantage of this, each dive can be up to 75 minutes long.
 Indeed, nitrox might be a wise choice since emergency oxygen is not always available on the dive boats.
 Unguided 'House Reef' diving is free of charge also for those hard core divers who feel that 4 or 5 dives per day is not enough!

 All guided dives are made from their 5 boats - 12m standard Sulawesi wooden hull boats and single engine speedboats.
-This number of boats means that they can easily accommodate divers of different skill levels.
+This number of boats means that they can easily handle divers of different skill levels.
 However, it is clear that the resort handles mainly experienced divers since dive briefings are little more than "3, 2, 1 - Lets go!"; no 'hand-holding' here.

 One strong point of Nomads is that they dive in very small groups.
-Our group of 5 divers were allocated 3 guides.
+Our group of 5 were allocated 3 guides!
 This is great for finding the critters since sharp and expert eyes are required.
 Even when you see a creature, its presence might well evade you, such is the perfect camouflaging of many of the creatures in Lembeh.
-The guides will also wash and carry your diving gear during your stay.
+The guides will also wash and carry your scuba gear during your stay.
 Please note though that the guides can be over-zealous in their creature search.
 We do not encourage or condone anyone, including guides, disturbing or handling marine creatures.

 Another bonus of this resort is that it is managed by underwater photographers and they have made strong endeavours to make this a photographer-friendly resort.
 There are 2 camera rooms, a wet room from drying equipment and a dry room for charging, caring and downloading.
 2 computers are provided here for guest use.

 The Nomad Adventure Divers Resort is a small and simple resort located in the middle of the Lembeh Strait on the Lembeh Island side of the strait, 50 km from Manado.
-There are only 12 rooms so there will never be big crowds of divers here.
+There are only 12 rooms so there will never be big crowds of scuba divers here.